jnguyen1098/qolourize/README.md

 Solution validity: True
 ```

 and then export files representing the visual output (.SVG, .PNG, and .GV).
-For example, the colouring solution to the Petersen graph:
+For example, the colouring solution to the Petersen graph mentioned above:

 ![Color Plot](readme_imgs/petersen.png)